 How to Prepare for Your First Appointment with a Rheumatologist

 Being diagnosed with rheumatoid arthritis can be overwhelming, leaving you with a long list of questions and concerns.
-That's why being prepared for your first appointment with a rheumatologist can help you get the answers to your questions, so you leave the appointment feeling confident about how to tackle your rheumatoid arthritis.
+That's why being prepared for your first appointment with a rheumatologist can help you get the answers to your questions.

 Every time you see a new doctor, they'll take your medical history.
-Do yourself (and your doctors) a favor and write it all down.
-Create a file on your computer that can be easily updated Include a current list of medications anddosages, past medications that didn't work, allergies, etc. If your doctor can take your medical history by following your document, this part of the appointment will be much faster, leaving more time for discussion.
+Do yourself (and your doctors) a favor and create a file on your computer to easily update.
+Include a current list of medications and dosages, past medications that didn't work, allergies, etc. If your doctor can take your medical history by following your document, this part of the appointment will be much faster, leaving more time for discussion.

 Bring your test results